stockmind/gpd-pocket-ubuntu-respin/README.md

  - https://www.reddit.com/r/GPDPocket/comments/6idnia/linux_on_gpd_pocket/ - Base project files and amazing collection of tips and tricks to get all up and running
  - http://linuxiumcomau.blogspot.com/ - Respin script and info
  - http://hansdegoede.livejournal.com/ - Kernel patches and amazing work on Bay Trail and Cherry Trail devices

+ Kudos and all the credits go to them!

 # Build iso image with tweaks